 It’s a truism among biblio- and cinephiles both that books are always better than movies that are based on them.
 Actually, though, there is a history of great films that are actually better than the books they are based on.
-As part of our ongoing fascination with the relationship between books and movies (see also: our post on the least filmable novels), we present -- five movies that are absolutely, unequivocally better than the books they’re based on:
+As part of our ongoing fascination with the relationship between books and movies, we present -- five movies that are absolutely, unequivocally better than the books they’re based on:

 The obvious gimme of the list, the movie of The Godfather is so iconic that people often forget that it’s based on a middling gangster story written by Mario Puzo.
 It's a characteristic you’ll see down this list: somehow, literary pulp has produced some truly phenomenal movies.
 Another repeating theme?
 Cutting extraneous sub-plots.
 In the book, Sonny Corleone's mistress and Johnny Fontane (the Frank Sinatra strand in) are major characters with their own plot threads — while in the movie, they're barely minor characters.
 The book also covers Don Corleone's early years coming to America from Sicily and getting involved with crime —material that would later be used for Godfather Part II.
 Nonetheless, not only is The Godfather the best book adaptation in cinema, it’s a top-five movie of all time.